nf-core/stableexpression/docs/usage.md

 > If you want to download only the datasets corresponding to the accessions supplied, you must set the `--skip_fetch_eatlas_accessions` parameter.

 > [!NOTE]
-> If you provide accessions through `--eatlas_accessions_file` or `--geo_accessions_file`, there must be one accession per line.
+> In the files supplied with `--eatlas_accessions_file` or `--geo_accessions_file`, there should be one accession per line.
 The extension of the file does not matter.

 In case you do not know which accessions you want but you would like to control precisely which datasets are included in you analysis, you may run first: